eliminaterabies/pipeline/README.md

 ## Updating WiseMonkey

 To change the focal WiseMonkey file, you need to delete `Animal_CT.csv` in the main directory, and make sure that the file you want to use is the most recent file matching *Animal*.csv in the datadir (you can access via here or your Dropbox folder).
-If you download a new WiseMonkey file and delete, it should just work.
+If you download a new WiseMonkey file and delete Animal_CT.csv, it should just work.

 To focus another WiseMonkey file, you can update its modification time (use `touch` from the command line, or do something Mac-ish if you know how).
+This should rarely be necessary, and remember to touch the latest file when you're done whatever test you are doing.